 Also consider:

-Create a mindmap or table to help you brainstorm alternative keywords
+You can create a mindmap or table to help you brainstorm alternative keywords.

 Once you have identified your keywords and found alternative keywords, you need to connect these to put your search together.

-Use the following operator words, which most search tools will have, to indicate how you want the tool to search for your keywords:
+Use the following operator words, which most search tools will permit, to indicate how you want the tool to search for your keywords:

 You can use "quotation marks" to keep phrases together.